 Which? executive director Richard Lloyd said: ‘With rising energy prices one of the top consumer worries, measures that help people make their homes more energy efficient are vital to help save money on bills.
 As with any financial product people should consider their own personal and financial circumstances before taking on a Green Deal, check the small print and shop around.’

 The full article, ‘Green Deal or no deal’, appears in the August issue of Which? magazine.
-If you’re not already a Which? member, sign up for a trial for £1 for full access to our website and Which? magazine.
+If you’re not already a Which? member, sign up for a subscription for full access to our website and Which? magazine.

 - Find out more about getting a Green Deal assessment

 - Which? experts answer your Green Deal questions